senocular/senocular.github.com/articles/js_classes_as_constructors.md

 The first line sets up inheritance between constructors.
 Constructor inheritance allows the `static` members to be inherited as well as determines what to use for `super` in the constructor.

 The second line sets up instance inheritance by having the subclass's `prototype` inherit from the superclass's.
-This allows instances of MyClass to inherit from MySuperClass.
+This allows object instances created by MyClass to inherit from the methods defined by MySuperClass.

 ### The Constructor

-There's a lot more happening in this new constructor:
+The constructor is where things get messy.

 ```javascript
 // constructor()